Bo-Dai/CS4641-spring2025/_pages/lectures.md

             {% if lecture.assignment %}
             <a href="{{ lecture.assignment }}" target="_blank">assignment</a>
             {% endif %}
-            {% if lecture.notes and lecture.assignment%}
+            {% if lecture.notes and lecture.assignment %}
               |
             {% endif %}
             {% if lecture.notes %}